The Covid restrictions being changed - including face masks in schools and travel tests

 Under plan B, people had to wear masks in shops and on public transport, and were advised to work from home when possible.

-Many of these rules are now set to change this week, with the most notable differences coming in schools and classrooms.
+Many of these rules are now set to change this week, with the most notable differences coming in to play in schools and classrooms across Leeds.

 Here are the new rules under plan A and what they mean for face masks, school rules and working from home.